mikeirvine/Capstone-Job-Time-Predictor/README.md

 8. [References](#references)

 ## Context & Key Question: <a name="context_key_question"></a>
 ### How long should it take to complete a job at a production or well site?
 This is the question that Engage Mobilize, a digital field ticking solution provider, wants to share with its operator and service contractor customers to further improve the transparency of field operations.

-INSERT PICTURE
+The objective of the project is to build a model to predict the amount of work time required to complete a particular job at a well or production site.

 #### Background:
 - The oil and natural gas industry in the US is currently experiencing a wave of technology innovation that is rapidly decreasing the cost to drill